 My research focuses on how the Earth’s climate has behaved over the last millennium, and what that tells us about the climate changes we are seeing now.
 The past climate records that I develop come from corals, caves and ice cores, and I combine these with climate model data to study climate changes.

-My research is supported by ARC-funded projects through the ARC Centre of Excellence for Climate Extremes, and through an ARC Future Fellowship.
+My research is supported by ARC-funded projects through the ARC Centre of Excellence for Climate Extremes, the Australian Centre for Excellence in Antarctic Science, and through an ARC Future Fellowship.
 I'm actively involved in a number of the international reconstruction teams for the Past Global Changes 2k projects, and a Coordinating Lead Author for the IPCC special report on the Ocean and Cryosphere in a Changing Climate.

 Research group news